-A listing of titles included in Easter European Roots Newsletters which elaborate on the Kornacki Era.
-The information with these titles is primarily the author's interpretation of the written records and photos from Katie's personal collection, and personal comments I've had with many of the people whose names appear in the text including Katie, Felliks and all their children my mother, aunts and uncle.
-I feel personally fortunate that as a boy to have met Katie's sister Marianne and Charles Ernst an upholsterer at Star Furniture Company and whose work remains on the funiture he completed for Katie.
+A listing of titles included in Eastern European Roots Newsletters which elaborate on the Kornacki Era.
+The information with these titles is primarily the author's interpretation of the written records and photos from Katie's personal collection, and personal comments he's had with many of the people whose names appear in the text including Katie, Feliks and all their children my mother, aunts and uncle.
+I feel personally fortunate that as a young boy I met Katie's sister Marianne and Charles Ernst who at the time was an upholsterer at Star Furniture Company and whose work remains with the furniture he completed for Katie.